Apply data point limits and strategies by visual type

 APPLIES TO: Power BI service for business users Power BI service for designers & developers Power BI Desktop Requires Pro or Premium license

-When rendering a visual in Power BI, the visualization must be quick and accurate.
-That requires underlying algorithms configured for each visual type.
-Visuals in Power BI must be flexible enough to handle different sizes of datasets.
-Some datasets have only a handful of data points, while other datasets have petabytes of data points.
+Visualization rendering in Power BI must be quick and accurate, which requires configuration of underlying algorithms for each visual type.
+Visuals in Power BI must be flexible enough to handle different sizes of semantic models.
+Some semantic models have only a handful of data points, while other semantic models have petabytes of data points.
 This article explains the strategies used by Power BI to render visualizations.

 Data reduction strategies

-Every visual employs one or more data reduction strategies to handle the potentially large volumes of data being analyzed.
-Even a simple table employs a strategy to avoid loading the entire dataset to the client.
-The reduction strategy being used varies by visual type.
+Each visual employs one or more data reduction strategies to handle the potentially large volumes of data being analyzed.
+Even a simple table employs a strategy to avoid loading the entire semantic model to the client.
+The reduction strategy varies by visual type.
 Each visual selects from the supported data reduction strategies as part of generating the data request sent to the server.

 Each visual controls the parameters on those strategies to influence the overall amount of data.